 ‘The Holy Spirit helps us in our weakness.’
 Romans 8:26 NLT

-(1) He guides you as you study the Word of God and seek to understand it.
+(1) He guides us as we study the Word of God and seek to understand it.

-(2) He takes what Jesus wants you to know and reveals it to you.
+(2) He takes what Jesus wants us to know and reveals it to us.

-(3) He opens your understanding about things that are still to come.
-No question, good reference books, Scripture-based resources, and skilled Bible teachers can be helpful, but they’re no substitute when it comes to hearing from the Holy Spirit for yourself and listening carefully to what He wants to tell you.
+(3) He opens our understanding about things that are still to come.
+No question about it, good reference books, Scripture-based resources and skilled Bible teachers are necessary and helpful, but they’re no substitute when it comes to hearing from the Holy Spirit for yourself and listening carefully to what He wants to tell you.